-The SCR for Insurance risk has decreased over the year from £85,395k to £78,207k for Life risk and increased from £50,313k to £59,758k for Health risk.
+The SCR for Insurance risk has decreased over the year from £78,207k to £75,797k for Life risk and decreased from £59,758k to £58,999k for Health risk.
 The movement in both Life & Health Risk SCR is driven largely by movement in the Lapse Risk SCR.
-The biting scenario is Mass Lapse for the Life Risk SCR while Lapse Down continues to be the biting scenario for the Health Risk SCR.
+The biting scenario is Lapse Down for both the Life Risk SCR and Health Risk SCR.